marypro1/se_project_spots/README.md

 # Project 3: Spots
- in this wedsite you can describe add and and edit images.
+ In this website will describe add and edit images.

  ## Description
-  is this wedsite images add like and post images
+  is this website images add like and post images

 * Intro
 * Figma